jstraughter1013/Gridlabs/README.md

 1. The CLI builds your project (if needed) using `vite build`
 2. It zips the `/dist` directory and uploads it to our secure Cloudflare R2 storage
 3. You get a shareable link like `https://feature--ui.gridlabs.app/1b2c3d4/` that anyone can open
+4. The link works immediately and can be shared with designers, stakeholders, or QA

+### Infrastructure Components

+The Cloud v0 feature consists of several components working together:

+1. **CLI Tool**: Handles building, zipping, and uploading your project
+2. **Presign API**: Generates secure, time-limited upload URLs
+3. **Cloudflare R2 Storage**: Stores the uploaded build artifacts
+4. **Edge Router**: Serves content from R2 through the gridlabs.app domain

 ### Environment Variables